Homebase Vs. Quickbooks (2026)

 • PTO controls and department permissions

-QuickBooks Time scheduling features:
+QuickBooks Time scheduling includes:

 • Drag-and-drop scheduling by jobs or shifts